darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ---

-# next read through

 In terms of members and clubs the theorem is not true.
 It is not too difficult to construct a counter example.
 Place a population of seven, yes, yea, place a population of seven persons in a regular fashion around a ring,

 ![a.0](a.0.png)

 * // BB
   * 7 clubs of 3 members

 and now I'm going to create seven clubs, of three members.